The project Deepin plans for future versions the development of an application that allows interacting natively with a smartphone.

 Connect KDE features

-- File Sharing: Access and share files from / to your Android devices.
+- File sharing: access and share files from / to your Android devices.

 - Send and receive pings to / from devices.

-- Send SMS from your desktop.
+- Send sms from the desktop.

-- RSA encryption: your information is safe.
+- RSA encryption: your information will be safe.

 sudo apt install indicator-kdeconnect